danielharrell/SumLect2015/Lost_Idea_LA.md

-# The Lost Idea of a Liberal Art I
+# The Lost Idea of a Liberal Art

 ## Introduction

+(Perhaps replace "defenses" with "defenders" in much of what follows.)

 The title of my lecture tonight, "The Lost Idea of a Liberal Art," is meant to express a worry I have about the future of liberal education.
 This puts me in a sizable club.
-To have worries at all, of course, has become reflexive among those of us in any way devoted to this education.
+To have worries at all has become reflexive among those of us in any way devoted to this education.
 And there is no end these days, it seems, to prophecies, even pronouncements, of death.
 Type the words "death of liberal